cronvel/async-kit/documentation.md

 <a name="ref.nested"></a>
 ### Nested condition

-We can create nested conditionnal statement just like in native language.
+We can create nested conditional statement just like in native language.
 See the following example:

 ```js
 async.if.and( [